bravocg/BoD-BravoCore/README.md

 This library has been re-written in TypeScript.
-The new location of this project is:
+The new location of this project is located [here](https://github.com/gunjandatta/sprest).

 # Bravo Core Library #
 This library utilizes the SharePoint REST api as an object model.